 Don’t Forget: There’s a Trader Joe’s across the airport for any family that doesn’t want to pack a lunch, but want to stay on the lot.

-Photo: Jakub Kadlec via Flickr creative commons
+Photo: Jakub Kadlec via flickr

-Photo: Kids Only via Facebook
+photo: Kids Only via Facebook

 Don’t Forget: Stop by 9th and Irving St. for a pre-hike brunch or post-hike dinner.
 There’s a newly opened La Boulange, the ever so loved Arizmendi Bakery, Sunset Bakery (on Judah and 9th), which is known for it’s pineapple buns and strawberry cake, and Manna, an inexpensive and quick Korean food restaurant.

 Head south to take in the natural beauty of Pescadero.
 Naturalists big and small can trail along flat, easy hikes and catch a glimpse of blue heroes, egrets and many other magnificent birds.
 After getting your day’s worth of exercise, head to Duarte’s Tavern or Arcangeli’s for some amazing food.

 Drive from the City: About 1 hour